Facebook loves video

 Conversion ads are essentially remarketing ads.

-This is where you use video to present case studies, social proof, and show key benefits that your product or service delivers.
+This is where you use videos to present case studies, social proof, and show key benefits that your product or service delivers.

 A direct call to action works well at the conversion stage.

-The key with conversion ads is that they are seen exclusively by people who have already watched your consideration ads and/or have been to a landing page or read one of your blogs.
+The key with conversion ads is that they are seen exclusively by people who have already watched your consideration ads, been to a landing page, or read one of your blogs.

 That’s why a conversion campaign is essentially remarketing.
 You’re targeting people who have shown interest and even had an opportunity to convert, but need one last push or piece of information to complete the buying process.

 Here’s the wrap-up for this last part of the funnel:

 - Use case study, social proof, and key benefits videos.